 Silkworms appear sluggish, and will not cocoon – eventually dying in normal cases.
 However, if the infection level is only low, they will in fact cocoon and will die as a pupa.

 Again, it can be prevented by ensuring breeding temperature is kept between 21 degrees celsius and 27 degrees celsius, as well as a humidity of less than 70%.

 Visually, it is a lot easier to identify a Silkworm that has fallen to white muscadine – as opposed to grasserie or flacherie.
 This is because the Silkworms will appear brittle, light and white – mummified.

 It is more common in the colder months – Winter – and can be prevented by ensuring leaves are free of insecticide and insects.

 An interesting fact, is that this disease is taken advantage of by traditional Chinese medicine – often being used to dissolve phlegm and muscle spasms – and can be found on many online Chinese stores.

 Eggs Don’t Hatch

 There are many factors which can lead to eggs not hatching – however these are quite obvious, such as exposure to water or overly warm temperatures.
-As a result, ensure they are exposed to 12 hours of daylight and sunlight per day, a temperature of 23-28 degrees Celsius, as well as humidity levels of 85-90%
+As a result, ensure they are exposed to 12 hours of daylight and sunlight per day, a temperature of 23-28 degrees celsius, as well as humidity levels of 85-90%

 Your Silkworms will appear shrivelled, and is most likely to occur as a result of being underfed or dehydrated.
 It can also come from overexposure to heat or moisture.

 Most likely to come as a result of an ant attack, however in warmer areas such as WA or QLD, it may come from other insects too.
-A good solution is to rear your worms in a plastic container, and let it sit in a larger container, which is slightly filled with water.
+A good solution is to rear your Silkworms in a plastic container, and let it sit in a larger container, which is slightly filled with water.
 As a result, ants or other insects will not be able to reach the enclosure.